Sitefinity/sitefinity-azure-powershell-deployment/README.md

 - Set your azure **password**
 - Set your azure **subscription**
 - Set the **certificate** properties which is used for **Remote Desktop Access** and for **SSL endpoint**

+### Using lower version of Azure SDK for .NET
+If a lower version of Azure SDK for .NET than the specified in the requirements is used - make sure to update the **schemaVersion** attribute in:
+-  CloudConfigs/ServiceConfiguration.Cloud.cscfg
+-  CloudConfigs/ServiceConfiguration.Local.cscfg
+-  CloudConfigs/ServiceDefinition.csdef

 ## Running the scripts